Currywurst- The History and How to Make It

 The first time I was in Germany with an American friend, I suggested we grab a Currywurst for a quick dinner.
-His response, “What is Currywurst?”
+His response was, “What is Currywurst?”

 Sigh…

-Well… One of my favorite “Fast Food” meals in Germany is a Currywurst dish.
-Currywurst is a fabulous snack, a fun meal, a favorite dish for young and old, and very importantly a delicious late-night-after-going-to-bars-or-clubs way of soaking up alcohol.
-This special treat is found everywhere in Germany… and especially in Berlin, where Currywurst was invented.
+One of my favorite “Fast Food” meals in Germany is Currywurst.
+Currywurst is a fabulous snack, a tasty meal, a favorite dish for young and old, and (very importantly) a delicious late-night-after-going-to-bars-or-clubs way of soaking up alcohol.
+This special treat is found everywhere in Germany, but especially in Berlin, where Currywurst was invented by Herta Heuwer in 1949.
 (Find the Best Currywurst In Berlin HERE).
 But I guess I’m getting ahead of myself.
-Let me explain and clarify for those of you (like my friend) who are unfamiliar with this cultural icon…

 September 4th is Currywurst Day!